Poria Illit: History

 According to the Company for Location and Restitution of Holocaust Victims' Assets, there are 65 plots in Poria that were purchased by Jews who were later murdered in the Holocaust.

 Health care

-Poriya Medical Center was founded in 1955, replacing Schweitzer Hospital.
-The center incorporates a maternity hospital owned by the Scottish Church that was previously located in Tiberias.
+The nearby Poriya Medical Center was founded in 1955, replacing the Schweitzer Memorial Hospital from Tiberias.
+The center incorporates a maternity hospital owned by the Scottish Church, previously also located in Tiberias.
 In 2005, the center was renamed for Prof. Baruch Padeh, former director-general of the Ministry of Health, who headed the hospital in 1974–1976.
-Located on Poriya Ridge above Tiberias, it serves the population of Tiberias, Golan Heights, Jordan Valley, Lower Galilee, kibbutzim and moshavim.
+Located on Poriya Ridge above Tiberias, it serves the population of Tiberias, Golan Heights, Jordan Valley, Lower Galilee, among them many kibbutzim and moshavim.
+In 2022 it was again rebranded as the Tzafon Medical Center (Northern Medical Center).